alkitony/keyBoardPlay/README.md

 ## keyBoardPlay
-A Portfolio Piece
+A Portfolio Piece: This site is a variation of the patatap.com site.
+Both sites utilize paperjs for graphics and animation and howler.js for sound play.
+The Key Board Play site was an exercise from the Web Developer Bootcamp class.

 ## Install Procedures
 1. Download the index.html and sounds directory.
 2. Open index.html in a browser.

 **Note:** You must have an internet connection to run the site.
+This site uses paperjs and howler.js cdn libraries.

 ## Play Instructions
 By pressing keys "a" through "z" a circle will be displayed in a random location and a corresponding sound will play.
 The circle will slowly fade out.